ghc/ghc/docs/users_guide/runtime_control.rst

     The compaction algorithm is slower than the copying algorithm, but the savings in memory use can be considerable.

-    For a given heap size (using the :ghc-flag:`-H` option), compaction can in fact reduce the GC cost by allowing fewer GCs to be performed.
+    For a given heap size (using the :ghc-flag:`-H ⟨size⟩` option), compaction can in fact reduce the GC cost by allowing fewer GCs to be performed.
 This is more likely when the ratio of live data to heap size is high, say greater than 30%.